Sarah-Alsharif/landing-page/README.md

 * In this project I convert static page to dynamic page

 ## Functionalities
-* create dynamicnavigation
+* create dynamic navigation
-* scrool to the section on navbar link clicl
+* scrool to the section on navbar link click
 * Effect on navbar link while scrollingup/down

 ## Languages used